Overview

 Micro-mobility has rapidly proliferated in cities nationwide, proving to be a popular transportation option for many users.
 In response to the increasing demand for walking and bicycling facilities in cities and towns across the country, many jurisdictions are exploring micromobility as an alternative mode for short trips and active transportation.

-DRAFT Active Transportation, Complete Streets, and Micro-mobility Plan (New)
+Active Transportation, Complete Streets, and Micro-mobility Plan - Approved December 5, 2024